Grohe: 1990s and 2000s: involvement of investors

-2010-present: recent history
+Since 2010

-Grohe is currently Europe’s biggest manufacturer of sanitary fittings and has eight percent of the worldwide market.
-The German market makes up roughly 15 percent of overall sales.
-Currently, Grohe AG is owned almost 100% by Grohe Holding GmbH (there are still some minority shareholders from the period in which Grohe AG was listed on the stock market).
+In 2010, Grohe stated that it was Europe's biggest manufacturer of sanitary fittings and had 8% of the worldwide market.
+The German market made up roughly 15% of overall sales.
+Grohe AG was owned almost 100% by Grohe Holding GmbH (there were still some minority shareholders from the period in which Grohe AG was listed on the stock market).
 Grohe Holding GmbH is owned by investors.

-In June 2010, the company saw a ruling against the European sanitary fittings industry by the European Commission.
-The Commission found that European manufacturers had operated a cartel between 1992 and 2002 and imposed a collective fine of 622 million euros.
-Grohe's share of the fine amounted to 54.8 million euros.
-The Grohe board of directors, which took up business after the period under investigation, introduced awareness programmes about competition law and operates a zero-tolerance policy towards price-fixing.
+In June 2010, the European Commission ruled that European manufacturers of sanitary fittings had operated a cartel between 1992 and 2002, and imposed a collective fine of €622m, of which Grohe's share was €54.8m.
+The Grohe board of directors, which took up business after the period under investigation, introduced awareness programmes about competition law and a zero-tolerance policy towards price-fixing.

-In early 2011, Grohe acquired a majority stake in the leading Chinese sanitary fittings producer Joyou, making a successful public takeover bid.
-The aim of this takeover is above all to strengthen Grohe’s sales infrastructure on the fast-growing Asian market.
-Grohe currently holds a 72 percent stake in Joyou.
+In early 2011, Grohe acquired a majority stake (72%) in the leading Chinese sanitary fittings producer Joyou, making a successful public takeover bid.
+In 2012, Grohe held a 72% stake in Joyou.

-In 2012, Grohe AG's revenues increased by 21 percent to 1,405 million euros; operating profits improved by 18 percent to reach 273 million euros, representing a return on revenue of 19.4 percent.
+In 2012, Grohe AG's revenues increased by 21% to €1,405m; operating profits improved by 18% to reach €273m, representing a return on revenue of 19.4%.

-In May 2013, David Haines, chairman of Grohe, confirmed that, although the company is examining all options for ending investor involvement, no concrete plans had yet been made.
-Capital market experts estimate that Grohe would currently be valued at up to four billion euros if it were to return to the stock market.
+In May 2013, David Haines, chairman of Grohe, confirmed that, although the company was examining all options for ending investor involvement, no concrete plans had been made.
+Capital market experts estimated that Grohe would be valued at up to four billion euros if it were to return to the stock market.

-In September 2013, it was announced that Grohe had received the largest ever investment from a Japanese company in Germany.
-The firm is now almost entirely owned by the Japanese building materials company Lixil Group and the Development Bank of Japan, after a €3 billion deal for 87.5 percent of the firm.
+In September 2013, it was announced that Grohe had received the largest ever investment from a Japanese company in Germany, becoming almost entirely owned by the Japanese building materials company Lixil Group and the Development Bank of Japan, after a €3 billion deal for 87.5% of the firm.
 Grohe was taken over by Lixil and the Development Bank of Japan in January 2014.

-In February 2017, the company's revenues accounted 965 million euros during the first nine months of the fiscal year.
-Grohe claimed their solid growth is based on their international marketshares with Grohe products available in 150 countries as well as increasing sales in Germany.
+In February 2017, the company's revenues accounted €965m during the first nine months of the fiscal year.
+Grohe said that their solid growth was based on their international market share and increasing sales in Germany, with Grohe products available in 150 countries.

 In May 2017, Grohe announced the takeover of the former joint venture Grome.

-In September 2017, Grohe was listed in the Change the World ranking of the business magazine Fortune as one of 50 international companies whose strategy have a positive impact on society.
+In September 2017, Grohe was listed in the Change the World ranking of the business magazine Fortune as one of 50 international companies whose strategy had a positive impact on society.

+Controversies

+Grohe has faced criticism for continuing its operations in Russia despite the ongoing geopolitical tensions and sanctions imposed following the Russian invasion of Ukraine.
+According to the Leave Russia project, Grohe maintains a presence in Russia, which has raised concerns regarding the company's ethical practices and alignment with international standards.